 How to prepare for NEET along with Class 12 board exams?

-If you are one of the many students appearing for NEET 2025 along with the board examinations, this article is for you.
+If you are one of the many students appearing for NEET 2026 along with the board examinations, this article is for you.
 Read on to learn the art of balancing both boards and NEET preparation.
-NEET 2025 will be conducted on May 4 and Central and State Board exams of Class 12 were scheduled before that.
+NEET 2026 will be conducted in May and Central and State Board exams of Class 12 were scheduled before that.
 Know the tips here.

 How to manage NEET and Board exams is a pertinent question among students appearing for both exams in the same year.
-While the NEET syllabus is similar to the Board exams, the NEET exam pattern and marking scheme vary with that of the Class 12 Board exams.
+While the NEET syllabus is similar to the Board exams, the NEET exam pattern and marking scheme vary from that of the Class 12 Board exams.
 Hence, a common preparation for NEET and Board exams may be sufficient, but the exam taking plan and strategy will be different for both.
-NEET total marks is 720, whereas that of the Board exams is 500 or 600.
+The NEET maximum marks for which exam is conducted 720, whereas that of the Board exams is 500 or 600.
 Moreover, students take one subject test at a time in the Board exam, whereas NEET is an exam of three subjects to be completed within 200 minutes.

 This article on ‘how to prepare for NEET along with Boards’ aims to help candidates prepare for both these examinations simultaneously.
-NEET 2025 will be held on May 4, 2025, whereas the Board exams were conducted between February and April.
-Needless to say, a student who prepared for both these exams needs to balance it out well to ensure high scores in both NEET and Board exams.
+The authorities have not released the exact dates of NEET examination.
+But as per trends NTA might conduct NEET 2026 tentatively in May 2026, whereas the Board exams were conducted between February and April.
+Needless to say, a student who prepared for both these exams needs to balance them well to ensure high scores in both NEET and Board exams.

 Also Read: